NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Spell Effects/Spell Effect_ Litany of Self-Interest.md

-Granted by failing the save against [[Spells/Litany of Self-Interest|Litany of Self-Interest]]
+Granted by failing the save against _litany of Self-Interest_

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*